aptos-labs/aptos-core/aptos-move/framework/move-stdlib/doc/features.md

 <a id="0x1_features_BLAKE2B_256_NATIVE"></a>

-Whether the new BLAKE2B-256 hash function native is enabled.
-This is needed because of the introduction of new native function(s).
+Whether the new BLAKE2B&#45;256 hash function native is enabled.<br/> This is needed because of the introduction of new native function(s).<br/> Lifetime: transient
-Lifetime: transient

 <pre><code>const BLAKE2B_256_NATIVE: u64 &#61; 8;<br/></code></pre>